Pandaqi/Pandaqi-Studio/pandaqi-studio/content/creature-quellector/_index.md

 * Small deck
 * Big cards, preferably with no text, so easy to read in any circumstance.
-* No "discarding", "drawing" or "playing" of cards (as that requires a table)
+* No "discarding", "drawing" or "playing" of cards (as that requires a table or extra space)
 * Something in which the specific cards in your hand, or their order, doesn't really matter.
 (This makes it easy to immediately pause the game by just putting the cards in your pocket or something.)

 After a long process of brainstorming and experimenting, this game was the result.